ppibburr/mruby-vala/README.md

 # mruby-vala
 MRuby bindings to Vala (and with gobject-introspection, any language that supports it)

+Provides a .vapi file at ./vapi/mruby.vapi to bind mruby to Vala (can be re-generated from tools/gen_vapi.rb)

+Will provide a Shared Library to bind to other languages via GObjectIntospection

 Example
 ===